dave31415/univ/README.md

 are familiar with the "Counter" object from the collections library but it's not required.

-* If they finish this function, how do they test it.
+* If they finish this function, how do they test it?
 Have they noticed the test program by now?
-Do they at least test it in the python shell.
+Did they run it?
+Do they at least test it in the python shell?

 * The other function sort_by_chosen_score should basically be a one-liner.